PreEmptive logo

 Dynamic data masking protects data at the exact moment users are accessing it.
 While your original data remains intact in your database, dynamic data masking only allows users with certain permission sets to see the unmasked data.

-Anyone below the threshold you set can see only a masked version of the data with obfuscation rules in place.
+Anyone below your threshold can see only a masked version of the data with obfuscation rules in place.

 Similar to dynamic data masking, on-the-fly data masking is a technique that masks sensitive data in real time while it’s being transmitted or accessed.
-With this version of data masking, the process happens automatically without needing to store the data in a masked format first.
+With this version of data masking, especially in non-production environments, the process happens automatically without needing to store the data in a masked format first.
 It works while the data is moving between systems.

 On-the-fly data masking is ideal for data migrations, replication, or integration processes because it provides a safe layer of protection when your users’ data is at its most vulnerable.

-Deterministic data masking is the process of replacing values in a column with the same value in a data set, whether it’s in the same row, table, database, or between instances.
-It replaces sensitive data with non-sensitive but realistic equivalents for an additional layer of protection with consistency and integrity.
+Deterministic data masking is the process of replacing values in a column with the same value in a data set, whether it’s in the same row, table, database, or between instances, particularly for sensitive information like cardholder data.
+It replaces sensitive data with non-sensitive but realistic equivalents as part of its data masking capabilities for an additional layer of protection with consistency and integrity.

-By contrast, non-deterministic data masking randomly replaces data with different values in every processing instance.
-This type of masking adds randomness to the process so it’s more challenging for an attacker to decode the data and use it for their own purposes.
+By contrast, non-deterministic data masking randomly replaces data with different values in every processing instance to maintain data uniqueness.
+This type of masking adds randomness to the process, making it more challenging for an attacker to decode the data and use it for their own purposes.

-Non-deterministic data masking is ideal when you want to add layers of anonymity without consistency.
-This is an ideal way to mask data such as phone numbers or account numbers.
+Non-deterministic data masking is ideal when adding layers of anonymity without consistency, significantly reducing the risk of data loss.
+This is an ideal way to mask data such as phone or account numbers.

 Substitution